How to delete iOS software updates from Mac?

 - In the left-side menu, choose iOS Files.

 - Select the backup you want to remove and press Delete.

 How to clear your Mac of software updates automatically?

-Alternatively, you can open the iTunes Junk module of CleanMyMac 3, scanning, clicking Review Details, and then only selecting the iOS software updates for cleaning.
+Alternatively, you can open the iTunes Junk module of CleanMyMac X, scanning, clicking Review Details, and then only selecting the iOS software updates for cleaning.

-Download CleanMyMac 3 to Remove iOS software updates from your Mac!
+Download CleanMyMac X to remove iOS software updates from your Mac!